-RevenueCat can optionally report revenue after store commissions, or after taxes and commissions through our integrations and webhooks, but there's some context you should be aware of when using RevenueCat's tax estimation to see your net revenue from a transaction.
+RevenueCat can optionally report revenue after store commissions, or after taxes and commissions through various features like integrations, webhooks, and our Revenue chart; but there's some context you should be aware of when using RevenueCat's tax estimation to see your net revenue from a transaction.

 The factors we take into account to accurately estimate commissions vary by store, as each store has its own rates and policies for determining the percentage they take on a given transaction.